How to Install Bifold Doors

 Step 5

 Then, you can fit the frame into the opening.
+Your frame should be well-supported when being put into place to prevent it from bowing.
 If it’s quite a tight fit, use a rubber mallet to tap the frame into position with care.
 Then adjust each vertical pillar, ensuring that it is perfectly upright.

 Step 6

-Create pilot screw holes at the top of the frame with a metal guard in place to ensure the brickwork isn’t damaged unnecessarily.
+Create pilot holes for the screws at the top of the frame with a metal guard in place to ensure the brickwork isn’t damaged unnecessarily.

 Step 7